EXPLAINER: What are ghost guns? Why is Biden taking action?

 WHAT HAPPENS NEXT?

-The rule is typically enacted 60 to 90 days after completion.
+The Justice Department said the rule goes into effect 120 days from the date of publication in the Federal Register.
 But it’s likely the rule will be be met with heavy resistance from gun groups and draw litigation in the coming weeks.
 Even reaching the point of introducing a rule has taken more than a year.
 Biden announced plans to impose tighter regulations on ghost guns in April 2021.

 Gun Owners of America vowed that it would immediately fight the rule and that it would sue the ATF “to halt the implementation of this rule.”